rosensilva/ballerina-samples/ballerina-swagger/README.md

 ```

-The `-p` flag indicates the package name and `-d` flag indicates the service file destination.
+The `-p` flag indicates the package name and `-d` flag indicates the file destination for the web service.
 These parameters are optional and can be used to have a customized package name and file location for the project.

 #### Project structure
-After running the above command, pet store web service will be auto-generated.
+After running the above command, the pet store web service will be auto-generated.
 You would get a package structure similar to the following,

 ```
 ├── guide